Table of Contents

 - Examples: Siri, Google Assistant, Amazon Alexa

-- Impact: AI-powered virtual assistants respond to voice commands, set reminders, answer questions, and control smart home devices like lights or thermostats.
-For instance, Alexa can play your morning playlist or provide real-time weather updates.
+- Impact: AI-powered virtual assistants respond to voice commands, set reminders, answer questions, and control smart home devices such as lights and thermostats.
+For example, Alexa can play your morning playlist or provide real-time weather updates.

 2. Personalized Online Experiences